ilkamo/jupiter-go/README.md

 	// swap := swapResponse.JSON200

-	// Create a wallet from private key walletPrivateKey := "your private key"
+	// Create a wallet from private key walletPrivateKey := "{YOUR_PRIVATE_KEY}"
 	wallet, err := solana.NewWalletFromPrivateKeyBase58(walletPrivateKey)
-	if err != nil {
-		// handle me
+	// handle the error
-	}

-	// Create a Solana client
-	solanaClient, err := solana.NewClient(wallet, "https://api.mainnet-beta.solana.com")
+	// Create a Solana client.
+Change the URL to the desired Solana node. solanaClient, err := solana.NewClient(wallet, "https://api.mainnet-beta.solana.com")
-	if err != nil {
-		// handle me
+	// handle the error
-	}

-	// Sign and send the transaction
+	// Sign and send the transaction.
 	signedTx, err := solanaClient.SendTransactionOnChain(ctx, swap.SwapTransaction)
-	if err != nil {
-		// handle me
+	// handle the error
-	}

-	// wait a bit to let the transaction propagate to the network
+	// Wait a bit to let the transaction propagate to the network.
-	// this is just an example and not a best practice
+	// This is just an example and not a best practice.
-	// you could use a ticker or wait until we implement the WebSocket monitoring ;) time.Sleep(20 * time.Second)
+	// You could use a ticker or wait until we implement the WebSocket monitoring ;) time.Sleep(20 * time.Second)

 	// Get the status of the transaction (pull the status from the blockchain at intervals
-	// until the transaction is confirmed)
+	// until the transaction is confirmed).
 	confirmed, err := solanaClient.CheckSignature(ctx, signedTx)
-	if err != nil {
-		panic(err)
-	}
+	// handle the error
 }
 ```